Navigate and search

 If you want to find usages of a particular symbol in the current file, project, solution, or referenced libraries, study the commands in the Find Usages section.

 ReSharper keeps track of your actions and navigation history and offers various commands that let you navigate to places where you've been previously.
-For more information, see Navigating Recent Locations and Changes.
+For more information, see Navigate recent locations and changes.

 Besides, ReSharper provides other means of navigation: